 This form does an orientations analysis from uploaded data.
 The data should consist of either plunge and bearing angles or set of XYZ coordinates that describe the long orientation of an object.

-Plunge and bearing angles.
+CSV Data - Plunge and bearing angles.
 Each line of data will represent one object.
 There should be a column labeled plunge and another labeled bearing.
 Both angles should be represented in decimal degrees.
 Bearing angles should be in the range 0 to 180 or 0 to 360.
 A bearing angle of 0 will be taken as north (or positive Y axis) in the plots.
 A bearing angle of 90 is east or the positive X axis.
 Plunge angles should be in the range 0 to 90.
 A plunge angle of 0 represents a horizontal object.
 A plunge angle of 90 represents a vertical object.

-XYZ pairs.
-The data can be in one of three formats.
+CSV data - XYZ Pairs.
+CSV data can be in one of three formats.
 First, each line of data can represent one object.
 In this case, the columns should be labeled X1, Y1, Z1, X2, Y2, and Z2 for the two recorded points.
 Second, each line of data can represent one point, and two sequential lines of data will be taken as the two points for one object.
 In this case, the columns should be labeled X, Y, Z. Third, this one is like the second data format except that the data can also contain objects with only one point and objects with more than two points.
 In this case, though, you must have a field called Squid or a field called ID that is unique to each object.
 My code will then count the number of records belonging to each Squid or ID and retain only those that have only two points.
 This lets you easily drag and drop a CSV file from EDM into this page.

 Uploaded data are not saved.
 I use the data only while you are on this web page to calculate the appropriate statistics and make the figures.
 That's it.
 Once you leave this page, they are gone.